2 Days Traversing Taormina

 The island is home to a historic villa which once belonged to Lady Florence Trevelyan—yes the same Lady Florence who created the Villa Comunale di Taormina!
 As such, you can expect to find a similar mix of English and Mediterranean influences in the villa and surrounding gardens, which today have been incorporated into an informative museum allowing you to explore the ensuing history and architecture.

 To reach Isola Bella, you’ll need to purchase round trip cable car tickets for €10 in person at the cable car terminal.
 Regrettably, it’s important to note that high winds, technical difficulties, and other confounding factors can delay or otherwise halt your oceanside expedition.
-This is exactly what happened in my case, and after waiting thirty minutes with no explanation from the Sicilian operator smoking a cigarette why the cable car wasn’t running—and then when it did start running why they wouldn’t let us board the cars—I gave up and simply retreated back to the hotel for an afternoon reprise of lounging in the rooftop waterfall pool.
+This is exactly what happened in my case, and after waiting for 30 minutes with no explanation from the Sicilian operator smoking a cigarette as to why the cable car wasn’t running—and then when it did start running why they wouldn’t let us board the cars—I gave up and simply retreated back to the hotel for an afternoon reprise of lounging in the rooftop waterfall pool.

 Dinner - Ristorante Timeo